openl-tablets/openl-tablets/Docs/Security.md

 }
 ```

 There can be several Spring beans.
-The order of authorization can be defined by `@Order` annotation.
+The order of authorization can be defined by the `@Order` annotation.
-The authorization is successful if any of the checkers will return `true`.
+The authorization is successful if any of checkers returns `true`.
-The custom access denied handler can be registered which will be called when no checkers are return `true`.
+A custom access denied handler can be registered to be called when no checkers return `true`.

 ```java
 package org.openl.rules.ruleservice.spring;